o3de/o3de.org/content/docs/atom-guide/look-dev/materials/pbr.md

     This file is located in `Gems/Atom/Feature/Common/Assets/Materials/Types/StandardMultilayerPBR.materialtype`.

 - More types are available or may be added beyond those listed above, especially for specialized use cases like skin and eyes.
-To find the full list of available material types check the "[Gems/Atom/Feature/Common/Assets/Materials/Types](https://github.com/o3de/o3de/tree/development/Gems/Atom/Feature/Common/Assets/Materials/Types)" folder.
+To find the full list of available material types check the `Gems/Atom/Feature/Common/Assets/Materials/Types` folder.

 ## PBR Shading Model

 The PBR shading model is composed of properties that describe how a material interacts in the physical world.
-At the basic level, the PBR shading model requires the following properties: base color, metallic, roughness, and specular reflectivity.
+At the basic level, the PBR shading model requires the following properties: *base color*, *metallic*, *roughness*, and *specular reflectivity*.
 These properties are enough to define materials such as wood, metal, concrete, and other raw materials.
-However, materials can become much more complex with properties such as clear coat, subsurface scattering, and more.
+However, materials can become much more complex with properties such as *clear coat*, *subsurface scattering*, and more.
 For example, varnished wood is made from a basic wood material type with an additional clear coat layer on top.

 The following list of properties are used to define PBR materials in Atom.
 An overview of which properties are included in which material type is shown in the [Properties in PBR Material Types](#properties-in-pbr-material-types) table.